janvanmansum/easy-public-doc/src/main/resources/markdown/sword2.md

   EASY will not generate a DOI for the dataset, but instead use to provided DOI to show a link to the current access point for the data.

-**Note**: More information about the handling of geographic coordinates can be found at the [geographic coordinates page]

 [geographic coordinates page]: ./GeographicCoordinates.html

 [DANS Dataset Metadata XML schema]: https://easy.dans.knaw.nl/schemas/md/2016/ddm.xsd